Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 the benefit is that you don't have to do much hassle by removing ALL accounts and users,

+# SIDE EFFECTS !!
-but the side effect is it's not for everyone, it's not easy...
+* it's not for everyone, it's not easy...
+* if you somehow enters safe mode you HAVE to restore the package because it still locks, so make sure your ADB is "always allow"ed

 you need to install 3 more apps on this method, VS the "Device Owner" replacement, which only requires 2 apps (e.g. Island + KnoxPatch)